Restructuring Partner, Singapore

 - on the international cross-border aspects of the Zetta Jet bankruptcy in the United States, which involved liaising with Singapore, Australia and U.S. counsel.
 The transaction involved securing recognition for the bankruptcy trustee and pursuing an investigation against the individuals concerned in the bankruptcy

-- bondholders on numerous bondholder restructurings, including those for Shanshui Cement, CP Latina, Videocon, Jaiprakash Associates and CERCG
+- bondholders on numerous bondholder restructurings, including those for Shanshui Cement, CP Latina, Videocon, Jaiprakash Associates, CERCG, Hilong and Dr Peng

-- a major Indian steel & power company on its negotiations with creditors
+- a major Indian steel and power company on its negotiations with creditors in Australia and advising on its USD400m restructuring by way of a scheme of arrangement

 - a major Indonesian coal producer on its negotiations with its creditors and US$1.8bn debt for equity swap